wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 Hypothesis comes with strategies for all built in python types as well as mechanisms for creating complex data
-structures it is simple to chain strategies together to produce new strategies.
-For example if we had an object that
+structures.
+It is simple to chain strategies together to produce new strategies.
+For example, if we had an object that
 could be costructed with two keyword parameters `text_param` and `float_param` we could create a strategy for it by
 chaining dictionary, text and float strategies.